 NHS staff bank workers have all been reviewed and approved to work to high standards set by the trust and guidelines.
 Without staff bank workers, the Trust would struggle to maintain safe staffing levels and high standards of patient care in such a manageable way.

-As an outsourced managed workforce organisation providing staff bank services to NHS trusts, Bank Partners are proud to support staff banks in London, Surrey, Hampshire and Northamptonshire.
+As an outsourced managed workforce organisation providing staff bank services to NHS trusts, Bank Partners are proud to support staff banks in London, Surrey, and Hampshire.
 This means we have hundreds of opportunities for healthcare professionals and non-clinical workers looking to work with the NHS.

 Please view the full list of NHS trusts in our staff bank family.
 And we would love to welcome you to be part of them.
 You can contact any of our staff banks directly or alternatively register your interest to join one.